What’s Time-in-Range? And Why’s It So Important?

 How to Improve Time-in-Range After Meals

-The best way to improve your Time-in-Range is through using a CGM, along with an app that syncs the data.
+What might help improve your Time-in-Range is to use a CGM along with an app that provides insights on the data.
 This advice aims to improve your Time-in-Range in general, but especially if you struggle with unpredictable spikes after meals.
 CGMs continuously monitor your blood glucose, allowing you to gain a fuller understanding into what causes spikes.
 You’ve got some choice when it comes to the specific CGM you use.
 For example, the Dexcom G6, a highly accurate sensor that sends blood sugar readings to the Dexcom G6 app every 5 minutes.
 But different CGMs work better for different people, depending on factors like how often you want to replace the wearable device and how frequently you want readings to be sent to your phone.

 Using a CGM is an effective tool to measure your overall Time-in-Range, but to get more specific insights about your Time-in-Range after meals, combine it with a diabetes food tracker app like SNAQ.
 SNAQ is a diabetes logbook app that syncs with your glucose sensor, allowing you to discover how the food you eat affects your Time-in-Range.
 The app uses food recognition AI to recognize your meal, then shows you the full nutritional breakdown and post-meal glucose curve for each meal.